Mikerniker/100_Days_of_Python/Day54/README.md

 #### Notes
 - Tools:
 [Python visualize](https://pythontutor.com/visualize.html#mode=edit)
 - Got a little confused by the instructions for the speed calculator.
 Math isn't my favorite so didn't fully understand what I had to calculate.
-Reviewed the concept for decorators a few times, it's a bit clearer now, I think.
+Reviewed the concept for decorators a few times, it's a bit clearer now.
 Just a matter of remembering how to create them and use them properly.
+It's relation to Flask is clear though and helped clarify it's use.